General

 I represent many Penn State students who are charged with criminal offenses stemming from alcohol and drug related incidents.
 Some charges are directly related to drugs and alcohol, such as possession of marijuana, underage drinking, and public drunkenness.
 However, many of my clients are charged with offenses such as burglary and criminal trespass after having… view more

-Penn State Marijuana Possession Is a Serious OffensePosted in General, Penn State Marijuana Possession on January 12, 2015
+Penn State Files Motion in Centre County Court to Delay McQueary’s LawsuitPosted in General, Penn State on January 12, 2015